Into the Moat: History

 The band started in 2001 as Matthew Gossman's one-man project.
 He played guitar, bass and drums on the first demo.
-In January 2002, Johannes Naranjo (since departed) joined on bass and Wray moved to guitar.
+In January 2002, bassist Johannes Naranjo (since departed) and Wray moved to guitar.

-Within a year, the group had recorded their first EP, Means by Which the End is Justified.
-Engineered by Jeremy Staska at Studio 13, the album was "discovered" by Lovelost Records after a song on the group's website drew their interest.
-With only an informal agreement, Lovelost Records released the EP in May 2003.
-The EP and subsequent brief promotional tours led the band to be signed by the metal label Metal Blade, which released their first full-length album, The Design, in March 2005.
+Within a year, the group recorded the EP Means by Which the End is Justified.
+Engineered by Jeremy Staska at Studio 13, Lovelost Records "discovered" the album after a song on the group's website drew their interest.
+With an informal agreement, Lovelost Records released the EP in May 2003.
+The EP and brief promotional tours led the band to signed with metal label Metal Blade, which released their first full-length album, The Design, in March 2005.
 It was produced at Mana Recording Studios by Erik Rutan (Hate Eternal, Morbid Angel).
 Rob Shaffer left the band the same year.
-He is now a member of Dark Castle.
+He joined Dark Castle.

-The Campaign, nearly four years in the making, was again produced and mixed by Erik Rutan at Mana Recording Studios and mastered by Alan Douches.
+The Campaign, nearly four years in the making, was produced and mixed by Rutan at Mana Recording Studios and mastered by Alan Douches.
 It was released in March 2009 to positive reviews.

-Into the Moat have remained silent until a 2016 interview with Sheeps X Clothing where they finally revealed that the band was, for all intents and purposes, done.
-This does, however, create a unique air of discussion regarding their contract with Metal Blade, which reportedly held that one record was left to be completed.
+Into the Moat remained silent until a 2016 interview with Sheeps X Clothing where they revealed that the band was done.
+Metal Blade reportedly claimed that one record was left to be completed.